DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/reconstruction/FISTA3d_tomobar.rst

         - .. figure:: ../../../_static/figures/reconstructions/fistaos_recon_iter10_regul_high_nonneg.jpg
            :width: 300px

            Same as left but :code:`nonnegativity = True`.
-See how reconstruction now almost look like a segmented image.
+See how the reconstruction looks like a segmented image now.

 * :code:`regularisation_iterations` defines how many inner iterations for regularisation performed on every step of the outer (FISTA) algorithm.
 This can depend on :code:`regularisation_type` and  :code:`subsets_number`.
 The general rule is when :code:`subsets_number` is smaller then :code:`regularisation_iterations` should be increased.